Based in | Hushmail |

 - Import feature – Can import Contacts in CSV format.

-- Encryption – Emails and attachments encrypted in transit.
+- Encryption – Emails and attachments are encrypted in transit.
 Messages that do not have the optional OpenPGP encryption are stored unencrypted on Hushmail servers.
 Because OpenPGP encryption is applied on the server, it is possible for Hushmail to record your passphrase, giving them access to your supposedly secure messages.

 - Open Source Code – Hushmail is not Open Source.